qiime2/docs/source/interfaces/artifact-api.rst

    1016319c25196d73bdb3096d86a9df2f	11.0	17.0	12.0	4.0	2.0

-A powerful feature of QIIME 2 is that you can export different types of views from QIIME artifacts as illustrated here, then operate on the resulting data types, and import those data back into QIIME.
-This is useful if there are some operations that are available on the view's data type (e.g., the ``pandas.DataFrame``) that are not available through the QIIME API.
+A powerful feature of QIIME 2 is that you can export different types of views from QIIME 2 artifacts as illustrated here, then operate on the resulting data types, and import those data back into QIIME 2.
+This is useful if there are some operations that are available on the view's data type (e.g., the ``pandas.DataFrame``) that are not available through the QIIME 2 API.
 .. tip:: You will lose all artifact provenance in the process, because QIIME can't track what happens to data outside of QIIME.

 You can import the ``pandas.DataFrame`` back into a new QIIME artifact as follows: